 Is anyone else else excited about Christmas?
 For me a large part of the fun of Christmas is in the build up.
 Getting the children to write Christmas lists, putting up decorations and ordering our turkey and ham from Graig Farm.
 Finally making the Christmas cake, yet knowing it can’t be eaten until Christmas Day is always hard on certain members of the family.
 So, I baked these Gingerbread Frosted Ginger Christmas Cupcakes.
 Perfect festive sweet treats to enjoy, during the build up to the big day!

-The frosting on these cupcakes is truly addictive.
-It really, REALLY, tastes of gingerbread.
-So, in order to provide balance, the cupcake itself is only lightly spiced.
-The combination of both cake and frosting is absolutely perfect.
-Warming, sweet and not heavy, these really are the perfect treat.
+Warning, the frosting on these cupcakes is truly addictive!
+Because it really, REALLY, tastes of gingerbread and once you’ve tasted it I can guarantee that you will want more.
+And so, in order to provide balance, the cupcake itself is only lightly spiced with ginger.
+The final combination of both cake and frosting is absolutely perfect.
+Warming, sweet and not heavy, these really are the perfect festive, sweet treat.

-Because these cupcakes are so yummy, they disappeared very quickly.
+Because these cupcakes are so yummy, they disappear very quickly.
 Always a good sign when everyone in the family absolutely loves them.
-I have a feeling that making these may well become a Christmas tradition like so many other things have, in our home.
+And I have a feeling that making these may well become a Christmas tradition like so many other things have, in our home.

 Traditions include, decorations going up on December 1st, making mince pies then giving them to our neighbours whilst carol singing and cooking the ham on Christmas Eve.
 Also, tracking Santa Claus’ schedule, whilst munching on cheese straws and playing cards, have all become Christmas traditions.
 Each as important as putting out a drink, mince pie and carrot, before bed, on the night before Christmas.

 Each of the traditions has crept upon us, unplanned.
 If something has been done two years in a row, the children automatically dictate that it is now a tradition.
-This year I think I will make some Gingerbread Frosted Ginger Christmas Cupcakes to hand out whilst carol singing, alongside the warm mince pies.
+So, this year, I think I will make some Gingerbread Frosted Ginger Christmas Cupcakes to hand out whilst carol singing, alongside the warm mince pies.
 We are blessed to call our neighbours friends, so sharing homemade goodies with them, whilst they listen to our singing is always fun!

 Do you have family traditions at Christmas?
 I’d love to hear about them.